-- Contributor, or anyone who distributes Covered Software as - permitted above, be liable to You for any direct, indirect, - special, incidental, or consequential damages of any character - including, without limitation, damages for lost profits, loss of - goodwill, work stoppage, computer failure or malfunction, or any - and all other commercial damages or losses, even if such party - shall have been informed of the possibility of such damages.
-This - limitation of liability shall not apply to liability for death or - personal injury resulting from such party's negligence to the - extent applicable law prohibits such limitation.
-Some - jurisdictions do not allow the exclusion or limitation of - incidental or consequential damages, so this exclusion and - limitation may not apply to You.
+Contributor, or anyone who distributes Covered Software as permitted above, be liable to You for any direct, indirect, special, incidental, or consequential damages of any character including, without limitation, damages for lost profits, loss of goodwill, work stoppage, computer failure or malfunction, or any and all other commercial damages or losses, even if such party shall have been informed of the possibility of such damages.
+This limitation of liability shall not apply to liability for death or personal injury resulting from such party's negligence to the extent applicable law prohibits such limitation.
+Some jurisdictions do not allow the exclusion or limitation of limitation may not apply to You.